mslacken/clustduct/Usage.md

 ##### Note
 Disabling the **apparmor** profile introduces some security issues, which we are ignoring at the moment.

-### Software installation with prepackaged clustduct
+### Software installation with prepackaged `clustduct`
-In the first step the repo of clustuct is added and the package is installed
+In the first step the repository of clustuct is added and the package is installed
 ```
 zypper ar \
 https://download.opensuse.org/repositories/home:/mslacken:/prov/\